-- Dr. med., University of Münster, 1995 - Postdoctoral fellow, University of Münster Dept. of Neurosurgery, 1995 - 1996 - Postdoctoral fellow, University of Göttingen, Dept. of Neurophysiology, 1996 - 2001 - · Group leader (Wissenschaftlicher Assistent) Neurophysiology, since 2001 - Principle Investigator at the DFG Research Center for Molecular Physiology of the Brain (CMPB) since 2002 - Habilitation, University of Göttingen, 2005
+- · Dr. med., University of Münster, 1995 - Postdoctoral fellow, University of Münster Dept. of Neurosurgery, 1995 - 1996 - Postdoctoral fellow, University of Göttingen, Dept. of Neurophysiology, 1996 - 2001 - Group leader (Wissenschaftlicher Assistent) Neurophysiology, since 2001 - Principle Investigator at the DFG Research Center for Molecular Physiology of the Brain (CMPB) since 2002 - · Habilitation, University of Göttingen, 2005

-The majority of cells in the human brain are glial cells, outranging the number of neurons by a factor of 10.
-However, most behavioral aspects of life are attributed to neurons, leaving a rather white spot of knowledge about the function of the different types of glial cells.
-Our group aims to identify and clarify the mechanisms that allow glial cells, e.g. astrocytes to modulate and stabilize the most vital behavior of breathing.
+Most behavioral aspects of life are attributed to neurons, leaving many white spots of knowledge about the function of the different types of glial cells.
+Our group aims to identify and clarify the mechanisms that allow astrocytes to modulate and stabilize the most vital behavior of breathing.